ManishaRao25/Image-Generation-/README.md

 ### Instructions:
 - Replace the `ManishaRao25` in the clone command with your GitHub username.
-- Upload the two images (`Screenshot 2024-09-23 185424.png` and `Screenshot 2024-09-23 191151.png`) to your GitHub repository so that the paths in the markdown can correctly display the images.
+- Upload the two images to your GitHub repository so that the paths in the markdown can correctly display the images.

 Once the images are uploaded and the notebook file is included in the repo, this `README.md` will ensure everything is documented and the images display correctly.